mjpugh811/hello-world/README.md

 # hello-world
 This is my first GIT repository.

+I'm from Neston in Cheshire.